DOI-USGS/hyswap/docs/source/examples/percentile_calculation_examples.rst

     01-05      2.0  53.8  257.0  1368.0  8690.0  624.48    75     1936   2022

-By default, percentiles are only computed for days which have at least 10 years of data available, however this parameter can be altered by setting the `min_years` parameter to a different value.
 Multi-day averaging can also be performed by setting the `window_width` parameter to a value like `7-day`, `14-day`, or `28-day`, the default value is `daily` which is no temporal averaging.